fidelity/kraan/README.md

 # kraan - Building platforms on top of K8s

-*This project is currently in the early stages of development and expected to release beta versions by end of September*.

 ## What is kraan?

 kraan helps you deploy and manage *'layers'* on top of kubernetes.
 By applying *layers*